 As Jim says in his book:

-These will be the people you serve, the customers that you’ll be interacting with.
-They will be the people in your Facebook group… the people that respond to your emails.
+These will be the people you serve, the ideal customers that you’ll be interacting with.
+They will be the people in your Facebook group, along with the people that respond to your emails.

-It’s also the type of person that would be an active member in your community, and likely to buy your products and services.
+It’s also the type of person that would be an active member of your community and likely to buy your products or services.

 This is where a customer avatar comes in.